-Although the column space of D, denoted CS(D), the span of the columns of D in the space \mathbb{C}^M , is probably of dimension N, it may well be the case that the columns of D are nearly spanned by a much smaller set of its members; that is, there is a smaller subset of the columns such that each column of D is nearly equal to a linear combination of the members of this smaller set.
-That would mean that knowing some of the columns of D, we could predict fairly well what the other columns would be.
+Although the column space of D, denoted CS(D), the span of the columns of D in the space \mathbb{C}^M , is probably of dimension N, it may well be the case that the columns of D are nearly spanned by a much smaller set of its members; that is, there is a smaller subset of the column space CS(D) such that each column of D is nearly equal to a linear combination of the members of this smaller set.
+That would suggest that knowing some of the columns of D, we could predict fairly well what the other columns would be.
 Statistically speaking, this would say that some scores are highly correlated with others.
-The goal of principal-component analysis is to find such a smaller set.
+The goal of principal-component analysis is to find such a smaller set in CS(D).

-5.7.2 Decomposing $D^{\dagger}D$
+5.9.2 Decomposing $D^{\dagger}D$

-The matrix $Q = D^{\dagger}D$ is Hermitian and non-negative definite; almost certainly, all of its eigenvalues are positive.
+The matrix $Q=D^{\dagger}D$ is Hermitian and nonnegative definite; almost certainly, all of its eigenvalues are positive.
 We list these eigenvalues as follows: